111: Moon Zero Two

 Get some tape while you’re at it, and bring me back a soda.
 Anything but Mr. Pibb.

 Mr. Pibb is a soft drink manufactured by the Coca-Cola Company to compete with Dr Pepper.
-The drink was first produced in 1972; however, in 2001, it was renamed Pibb Xtra and slightly reformulated with added cinnamon.
+The drink was first produced in 1972 (under the name “Peppo”); however, in 2001, it was renamed Pibb Xtra and slightly reformulated with added cinnamon.

 Kermit the Frog is a Muppet created by Jim Henson for the Washington, D.C.-area television puppet show Sam and Friends in 1955.
 He was the host of The Muppet Show and the subsequent Muppet feature films, and he appeared frequently on Sesame Street.
 Kermit was voiced by Henson until Henson's death in 1990; Steve Whitmire has portrayed Kermit since then.
-Fozzie Bear (performed by Frank Oz until 2002; Eric Jacobson thereafter) is a Muppet comic who first appeared on The Muppet Show in 1976.
-“Wocka, wocka, wocka” is his catchphrase.
+“Bein’ Green” is a popular song Kermit has performed on Sesame Street and The Muppet Show.
+Big Bird sang it at Henson’s memorial service.

 I’m curious, but yellow.